 Many credit unions have eligibility requirements, such as belonging to geographic areas, employee groups, or associations.
 But if you meet the requirements, you'll likely enjoy superior customer service, lower fees, and access to a shared network of ATMs.

 Many banks offer customers digital access, but some banks operate entirely online, with no brick-and-mortar branches.
 Because of this, they're usually best for tech-savvy consumers.
 But they do tend to pay higher interest rates on savings accounts (and even checking) than traditional banks.

 Types of Accounts

 Most banks offer a variety of account types to suit different customer needs.

 These are the most basic type of bank account: you put money in, the bank pays a little bit of interest, and you can withdraw cash or transfer funds to another account as needed.
-However, savings accounts aren’t useful for everyday spending because of limits on how often you can make certain types of withdrawals.
-Fortunately, another common type of account fills that need.
+However, savings accounts aren’t useful for everyday spending because of limits on how often you can make certain types of withdrawals and transfers.